-2. Reporting currency, exchange rates, units and sign convention
+2. Reporting currency

-In general respondents are expected to report in Euro (€m's).
-Amounts should be rounded to the nearest million provided this does not cause material inaccuracies.
-If reporting in Euro is inconvenient please report in your main foreign currency clearly denoting the currency used.
+In general respondents are expected to report in Euros, (€m's rounded to the nearest million provided this does not cause material inaccuracies).
+If reporting in Euros is inconvenient please report in your main foreign currency clearly denoting the currency used.

-When reporting in Euro, balances denominated in foreign currencies are to be converted at mid-market exchange rates on the balance sheet date, and transactions at actual rates on the date of transaction (if available, otherwise at the average market rate in the period).
+When reporting in Euros, balances denominated in foreign currencies are to be converted at mid-market exchange rates on the balance sheet date, and transactions at actual rates on the date of transaction (if available, otherwise at the average market rate in the period).
 If a budget exchange rate is used please indicate this rate on the form.